nejohnson2/rpi-i2s/README.md

 ### Autoload Module on Startup

 Here is the [Linux Kernel Module Programming Guide](http://tldp.org/LDP/lkmpg/2.6/html/lkmpg.html#AEN119) where you can read all about modules in Linux.
-A great resource but dont dive in too depp!!!
+A great resource but dont dive in too deep!!!

 First copy the ```module.ko``` file to the folder ```/lib/modules/<version>```:
 ```